 No question at all: Red Delicious apples are bad for everything: eating, cooking, baking.
 Avoid them unless you're super hungry and that's all you're being offered, of course.

 What are easy things to make with apples?

 The easiest thing to make with apples is applesauce, since all you do is peel, core, slice, and cook on the stovetop with some sugar, cinnamon, and just enough water to keep the bottom from burning.
 Next is gf apple crumble, since there's no pastry crust to make at all.

 What are some gluten free apple desserts for Thanksgiving?

 For Thanksgiving, I always make our gf Dutch apple pie, since it has the best of all worlds: crumble topping, pastry crust, tender apples.

 These aren't the most exciting gf apple recipes, but they're delicious, packed with flavor, really useful—and (almost completely) naturally gluten free.
 These are the recipes you make as soon as the season begins, the first time you have an abundance of apples.

 Save money by making your own homemade apple butter by peeling and grating as many apples as you have, then cooking them down with just the right spices and a touch of maple syrup.
 Puree, and enjoy!

-Apple pie filling is a wonderful thing to have on hand for a last-minute apple crisp, like you see here, or even for using in an actual apple pie.
+Apple pie filling is a wonderful thing to have on hand for a last-minute apple crisp, or even for using in an actual apple pie.
 Since the apples have already been blanched, they cook to the proper consistency much more quickly so you can bake your pie crust to perfection without worrying about overbaking it.

-Puree the apple pie filling and you’ve got pretty much the very best apple butter you can imagine.
+Puree the apple pie filling, and you’ve got pretty got apple butter that you can use in place of the recipe above.
 Warm the filling and pour it over a scoop of vanilla ice cream.
 Need I say more?